 Human beings have eight different sensory systems that help us navigate the world around us.
 Some people have difficulties processing this information and it can make it harder to complete everyday tasks.
-They are still able to take in information (e.g. hearing sounds, or tasting foods) but the way their brain processes sensory information is different to other people.
-As a result, this can lead to difficulties in processing sensory information to plan/organise body movements.
-Difficulties processing sensory information can lead to differences in responses to certain stimuli.
+Someone still can take in information (e.g. hearing sounds, or tasting foods) but the way their brain processes the sensory information may be different.
+This can lead to differences in responses to the environment.
 For example, a sound that one person can cope with may be overly loud or painful to others.

 |Touch||May find it difficult to identify the difference between hot/cold or pushing/pulling|